Automation guide • reviewed March 23, 2026

 Turn forms, briefs, and CRM handoffs into structured project intake

-The practical value of project management automation software starts before delivery work begins.
+The practical value of project management automation starts before delivery work begins.
 Strong automation does not just create another task.
 It routes requests into the right workflow with enough context that the team can act without rebuilding the brief from scratch.

 • Route form submissions, internal requests, or qualified deals into the right project, queue, or owner automatically.